TeeBee17/engineering-portfolio/README.md

 📁 `Observability & Tracing Middleware/`
 ---
+### 12) Automated Data Quality Monitor
+**Tech:** Python & Snowflake/SQL
-### 12) Automated Data Quality Monitor (Python & Snowflake/SQL): tool that runs scheduled "sanity checks" on a dataset (e.g., checking for nulls, outliers, or schema drift) and sends alerts to Slack/PagerDuty.
+Tool that runs scheduled "sanity checks" on a dataset (e.g., checking for nulls, outliers, or schema drift) and sends alerts to Slack/PagerDuty.

 Focus: Use Great Expectations or a similar framework to define "data contracts."